learnbymakingwales/learnbymakingwales.github.io/en/the-labs/index.md

 category: sessions
 ---

-The learn by making digital lab will consist of a set of activites split across 4 themes.
+The learn by making digital lab will consist of a set of activities split across 4 themes.

-Each lab will be unique to the team taking part and the activities will be chosen to give them specific, practical, helpful experience making digital products and service.
-We hope all participants will be able apply what they learn to their work once the labs have finished.
+Each lab will be unique to the team taking part and the activities will be chosen to give them a specific, practical and helpful experience making digital products and services.
+The aim is thatall participants will be able to use what they learn in the labs in their own role afterwards.

-The activities will be practical, immersive sessions that help participants learn digital skills and make things - in the open, for real.
+The activities will be practical, immersive sessions that will help people taking part learn digital skills and make things - in the open, for real.

-The themes are what we see as the 4 key components of learning by making.
+We have 4 themes which we see as the most important parts of learning by making.

 The themes are:

-* Hello and design challenges
+* hello and design challenges
-* Researching the problem space
+* researching the problem space
-* Making
+* making
-* Test, learn and share
+* test, learn and share